MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/troubleshoot-query-performance.md

 ORDER BY c.town
 ```

-The same optimization can help in queries with additional filters.
+The same optimization can help in queries with other filters.
 In this case, it's best to also add properties with equality filters to the `ORDER BY` clause.

 Original query: